Skip to content

 The Health Plan is discussed further in the Implications section of this measure.

-Smoking during pregnancy among Indigenous mothers
+Smoking during pregnancy among First Nations mothers

-In 2019, across maternal age groups, the proportion of Indigenous mothers who smoked during their pregnancy ranged from just under 42% among those aged 30–34, to 46% among those aged 35–39 (Table D2.21.2).
+In 2020, across maternal age groups, the proportion of First Nations mothers who smoked during their pregnancy was slightly higher among those in the younger age groups (46% among those aged under 20; 45% for those aged 20¬–24) compared with those in the older age groups (ranged from 41% to 44% among those aged 25 and over) (Table D2.21.2).

 Source: Table D2.21.1.
 AIHW analysis of the National Perinatal Data Collection.